PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 4. For your submission on HotCRP, you will need to provide a copy of your paper and a direct link to the "ARTIFACT-APPENDIX.md" file.

-### Dataset Submissions

-- All datasets should be clearly documented in a way that allows researchers working on similar problems to re-use the dataset for their work.
-- If the dataset includes survey results, provide a copy of the original survey with raw results.
-This is vital for replication studies and helping researchers interpret the context of your results.
-- Please state the sizes of datasets in the documentation.
-- It's encouraged to accompany the data with processing scripts that demonstrate how to use the data and produce the graphs or statistical output that appear in the paper.

 ## Artifact Badges

 Each accepted artifact can be granted up to three badges.
 During submission,